phonopy/phono3py/doc/phono3py-api.md

 Phono3py supports different supercell dimensions for second and third order force constants (fc2 and fc3).
 The default setting is using the same dimensions.
-What are written above assume the default setting.
-In our experience, higher order force constants have shorter interaction range in direct space, and require more computational demand.
+Although fc3 requires much more number of supercells than fc2, in our experience, fc3 have shorter interaction range in direct space.
 Therefore we tend to expect to use smaller supercell dimension for fc3 than that for fc2.
-Therefore, `phonon_supercell_matrix` parameter exists.
-This specifies fc2 supercell dimension.
+To achieve this, `phonon_supercell_matrix` parameter exists to specify fc2 supercell dimension independently.

 Using `POSCAR-unitcell` in the AlN-LDA example,